The Value Resorts at Walt Disney World

 The family suites at All-Star Music and at Art of Animation are a different story.

-They sleep six in two connected spaces the size of two standard rooms, and are quite comfortable.
+They sleep six in two connected spaces the size of ~two standard rooms, and are quite comfortable.
+Music suites are also much less expensive.

 Compared to staying off-site, the value resorts are distinguished by their higher kid appeal, their convenience, and their access to certain key perks that off-site hotels can’t provide.